- ACTIVITY + RECREATION

 “Working with members on health, well-being and equal access to services in the community”

-Our Community Access Program, in partnership with The Meeting Place (West Neighbourhood House) and Sistering, works with service participants to improve all facets of health and wellbeing and create equitable access to services in the community.
+Our Community Access Program, in partnership with The Meeting Place (West Neighbourhood House) and Sistering, works with participants to improve all facets of health and wellbeing and create equitable access to services in the community.

 Community Access Workers engage homeless or under-housed women and men who often end up in emergency departments due to precarious health, poor primary health care, a lack of access mental health and substance use services, inadequate housing, poor nutrition, lack of access to and or/ insufficient income.
 Through accompaniment support, advocacy and empathy our Community Access Workers assist service participants to understand and navigate the system, increasing access to community support and access to essential services.